 1967 World Series

-In 1967, the Cardinals beat the Los Angeles Dodgers, 4-3, once again powered by Gibson and a lineup that included Lou Brock, Tim McCarver, Roger Maris and Curt Flood.
+In 1967, the Cardinals beat the Boston Red Sox, 4-3, once again powered by Gibson and a lineup that included Lou Brock, Tim McCarver, Roger Maris and Curt Flood.
 Gibson won three games, and Nelson Briles also pitched well, starting in one game and coming on in relief in another.
 A young Steve Carlton also started Game 5 for the Cardinals, giving up just one unearned run but still getting the loss.
 In an era dominated by pitching, the Cardinals ranked among the best.
 This lineup made one more series appearance in 1968, losing in seven games to the Detroit Tigers.

 1982 World Series